amazeeio/docs/drupal/amazeeioyml_file.md

 Defines the version number of Node.js that should automatically be installed and used.
 Can be defined as either just a major version number like `4` or specific versions like `6.3.0`.
 We're using `nvm` to handle the different nodejs versions, please check with nvm which versions do apply.

+{% hint style='info' %}
+**Performance Implications**: Be aware that deployments and logins will be slower when a specific node version is defined.
+{% endhint %}

 If defined, every connection via SSH to a site or deployment tasks will have the defined version of nodejs first installed and all nodejs specific commands are ran with that version (like `node` or `npm`).

 If no versions of node is defined, the default of amazee.io (newest LTS version) is used.